 The Chicago Council and Farm Journal Foundation would like to acknowledge several staff members who brought this report to fruition.
 Authors include Chicago Council's Gloria Dabek, assistant director of government relations for the Center on Global Food and Agriculture, and Farm Journal Foundation's Rose Barbuto and Dr. Stephanie Mercier, both senior policy advisors.
+Chicago Council's Peggy Yih and Farm Journal Foundation's Katie Lee oversaw the development of the material.
 The layout was designed by Chicago Council's Natalie Burdsall, communications officer for the Center on Global Food and Agriculture.